-The financial reporting risks are assessed on a regular basis and the outcome of this assessment forms the input for the Corbion internal control framework on financial reporting (see paragraph Internal control systems).
-For more information on financial risk management and financial instruments see Note 26 of the Financial statements.
+The financial reporting risks are assessed on a regular basis and the outcome of this assessment forms the input for the Corbion internal control framework over financial reporting (see section Internal control systems).
+For more information on financial risk management and financial instruments see Note 27 of the Financial statements.

 Key risk areas

 The table below summarizes the top risks that have the focused attention of the Executive Committee to support the realization of the strategic targets.
 For each risk the table lists the potential impact as well as a summary of mitigation measures taken to address them.
 There may be other risks currently unknown to Corbion, or currently believed not to be material, which could ultimately have a major impact on Corbion's business, objectives, revenues, income, assets, liquidity, or capital resources.

 Due to favorable developments of PLA and the lactic acid market, our lactic acid production facilities run at maximum capacity.
 Significant interruptions would immediately result in lost sales impacting the realization of the strategic goals.

 The construction of a new lactic acid plant in Thailand has been announced.
 The plant will be operational mid-2023.
 Meanwhile, an extensive debottlenecking program is in place at existing lactic acid plants.
 In addition, we regularly expand our capacity incrementally in our derivatives plants.